 How to climb to the starting point of the route

 From the mountain lodge Pian dei Fiacconi we slightly descend towards a rocky outcrop from where it is possible to see the Forcella Marmolada (the deeper pass) and below the Vedretta del Vernel (a small glacier).
 We climb up following a small track on the glacial moraine and later we climb on the vedretta.
 We suggest the use of crampons.
-From the top of the glacier you can see the cable of via ferrata and there are a comfortable place to take off the crampons and put on the carabiner set.
+From the top of the glacier you can see the cable and there are a comfortable place to take off the crampons and put on the carabiner set.

 Itinerary of the via ferrata

-At the starting point, you will find a terminal crevasse.
+At the starting point you will find a terminal crevasse.
 At the beginning of the season it can be covered by a solid bridge (check in any case with your ice-axe).
 In September it has happened often that we had to climb down into the crevasse and up on the other side.
 In June it It is still possible to find the first part of the cable submerged in the snow.
 In this case you can climb up the slope left of the via ferrata with your ice axe.
 In such situations we strongly recommend the use of the rope.
-When we reach the Forcella, we are facing a large cave dug into the rock during the first World War and downwards to the right there is a short via ferrata (30 m) which is leading on a path to Rifugio Contrin which is located in the homonymous valley.
+When we reach the Forcella, we are facing a large cave dug into the rock during the first World War and downwards to the right there is a short track (30 m) which is leading on a path to Rifugio Contrin which is located in the homonymous valley.
 From here we start our the Western crest tour.
 In the beginning across smooth slabs with a lot of brackets and rather exposed crossings.
 For a long stretch the route is running on North facing walls and frequently the cable and the brackets are clogged by ice.
 In this case we recommend to take out the rope and proceed like on a multi pitch rock climbing route because a fall here would be fatal.
 Later the trak moves up to the Western crest in more sunny crags and this part is more fun, exposed and with beautiful views: to the left we can glimpse the white North face, to the right the amazing 1000 meter high South wall is below your feet.
 If you are lucky (and too late) you can meet the rock climbers who are climbing the last pitches of the routes "Via Solda" or the horrible final channel of The normal route on the South wall.
 Don' t be shocked, if the climbers will speed past you running with sneakers: it is another dimension of rock climbing experience and our mountain guide will for sure remember and explain to you the personal adventures on the South wall.
-The last part of the via ferrata takes mostly place on the snow and we walk left of any overhanging frames of ice, then we turn again to the left and suddenly we can see the Capanna Punta Penia (the mountain lodge on the top of Marmolada) and our top at an altitude of 3.343 meters.
+The last part of the via ferrata takes mostly place on the snow and we walk left of any overhanging frames of ice, then we turn again to the left and suddenly we can see the Capanna Punta Penia (the mountain lodge on the top) and our top at an altitude of 3.343 meters.
 The Capanna is open from late June to early September and we can eat a pasta and drink a beer on the highest top of the Dolomites Alps in Italy.

 Descent from Punta Penia